rolandguelle/razer-blade-stealth-linux/README.md

 Contact me at twitter [@rolandguelle](https://twitter.com/rolandguelle) for questions or open an issue.

-My current setup is Ubuntu 17.10 & Wayland, but you find some (maybe) outdated infos about X11 & Arch in this tutorial.
+My current setup is Ubuntu 17.10 (Ubuntu Gnome + Wayland) or Arch (Antergos + Gnome + Wayland) but you find some (maybe) outdated infos about X11 in this tutorial.

 <!-- TOC -->